Drinking Softened Water depends on your overall health.

 by Lisa Carter, RN, BSN, Cancer Coach – owner Carter’s My Plumber

-Drinking Softened Water: What are the Health Effects of Drinking it?
+Drinking Softened Water can be safe based on your overall health.
+What are the Health Effects of drinking softened water?
 Water softeners remove minerals such as calcium and magnesium from the water supply to your home by a local utility or from a well.
 The two major components of most water softeners are: a filtration unit that contains charcoal, resin beads and sand to remove contaminants, and a saltwater tank used to flush out the filtration unit and recharge it.
 There are pluses and minuses about a water softener and your health.

 Improves Skin and Hair Condition